List of Dilbert characters: Mister Garbage Man

 Dilbert's garbageman is frequently described in the comic as "the world's smartest garbageman".
 He appears for the first time in the strip of December 5, 1989.
 He occasionally solves extremely complex problems for Dilbert and in various strips has developed several futuristic inventions.
 He once returned Dilbert from the dead by repairing the cloning device that Dilbert had thrown into the garbage.
 In the TV show, it is revealed that he is the only garbageman for the whole city and is able to collect for all houses through "shortcuts" (i.e. wormholes).

 Tina

 Tina is a technical writer who was introduced both to add more females to the cast and to satirize the technical writing profession of the late 20th century.
 Tina was portrayed as a frustrated feminist, always on the defensive about her skills and her value to the company.
+She was sometimes referred to as "Tina, the brittle technical writer."
 She never appears in the TV series, but she appears in some of the animated shorts.